 Mental Health can affect anyone, any day of the year.

-We have put together some materials and contacts for support if you or someone you know is experiencing difficulties with their mental health.
+We have put together some materials and contacts for support if you, or someone you know,

 Useful websites for mental and physical health and wellbeing:

 Beat Eating Disorders - UK based charity who provide support and guidance to anyone affected by eating disorders and their loved ones

 Chat Health - secondary age pupils can text any health questions to a Hertfordshire based Public Health Nurse on 07480 635050 (Monday - Friday 9am - 5pm)